x6nny/Gleam/README.md

 # GleamStore
 GleamStore is a easy to use and powerful ROBLOX datastore!

+> [!WARNING]
+> This is still in development, which means it is not meant to be used for final projects yet.

 # Features
 - Easy to set & get values
 - Replicate to client with ease